Skip to content

 ) !traverser.Action {

-// Full context from the source tree:
+// Read context from the *source* tree:

 const is_strict = ctx.scope.isStrict();

-const source_span = ctx.tree.getSpan(index);
+const span = ctx.tree.span(index);

-// Build nodes in the output tree:
+// Build into the *output* tree:

-const name_str = try self.out.addString("transpiledFn");
+const name = try self.out.addString("transpiledFn");

-const name_node = try self.out.createNode(
+const id = try self.out.addNode(

-.{ .binding_identifier = .{ .name = name_str } },
+.{ .binding_identifier = .{ .name = name } },

 );